pegjs/pegjs/README.md

 If the expression matches successfully, run the action, otherwise consider the match failed.

-The action shuuld be JavaScript code, and it's executed as a function.
+The action should be JavaScript code, and it's executed as a function.
 Curly braces in the action must be balanced.

 The action should `return` some value, which will be used as the